mechabubba/bear/CONTRIBUTING.md

 If you have something specific you want to do, the first step is to find the appropriate issue or open one if it doesn't exist, followed by sharing your intentions to work on it so that others know.

-However, If it's an enhancement or new feature that hasn't had any prior discussion, i.e. you opened the issue, it would be best to wait for a response before starting on it.
+For enhancements or new features that haven't had any prior discussion, i.e. you opened the issue, it's best to wait for a response before starting on it.

 For everything else, you can generally tell from context when something has been approved and needs doing, but doesn't have anyone working on it at the moment, such as having no one assigned.

-When someone's already assigned to the issue, that generally means that they're working on it already, but if you have something to say or want to help, leave a comment!
+When someone's already assigned to the issue, that generally means that they're working on it already, but if you have something to say or want to help, feel free to leave a comment.

 If you don't have something to specific in mind, but want to help out, these labels are a good place to start:

 - [`good first issue`](https://github.com/06000208/sandplate/labels/good%20first%20issue) Issues that are aren't too complex and could be taken care of relatively easily.

 - [`help wanted`](https://github.com/06000208/sandplate/labels/help%20wanted) Highlights an issue as needing attention from other developers, such as a bug we can't figure out or something that needs worked on more urgently than other stuff.
-Usually more complex than the issues that you would find in the other label.
+Usually more complex than the issues in the other label.

 After you've found something to do and communicated with the rest of us, feel free to fork the repository and make a pull request.